canvasxyz/canvas/docs/ref/consistency.md

 Last-write-wins (LWW) is good default behavior that works well for many kinds of state, but has some fundamental limitations.
 For example, last-write-wins can partially overwite or "interleave" effects between two concurrent branches, making it impossible to maintain invariants across multiple records.

-Another limitation of LWW is that a malicious user could select convenient locations in the past to branch off of, "bypassing" undesired actions that e.g. remove them from a group chat's membership list.
-Last-write-wins is good for merging a big union of logically monotonic effects, but using it means you can't enforce arbitrary constraints on global state transitions.
+Another limitation of LWW is that a malicious user can select convenient locations in the past to branch off of, "bypassing" undesired actions that e.g. remove them from a group chat's membership list.

+Last-write-wins is good for merging many logically independent operations, but it doesn't enforce any constraints between different database records - you can't enforce arbitrary constraints on global state transitions.

 ## Transactions